NoseferatuWKF/obsidian/coding/go.md

 ## Test

+>[!info]
->Ending a file's name with _test.go tells the go test command that this file contains test functions.
+Ending a file's name with _test.go tells the go test command that this file contains test functions.

 greetings_test.go
 ```go